Igitigit2/SimpleCanLib/Readme.md

 }
 ````

 So far so good, we have everything set up to receive messages now and we have everything in place to send messages, but how do we send?
 That is easy, we simply call any of the send functions that we declared in our profile class.
 The example below will send the text "Ping", whenever it received "Pong".
-In addition, all 5s a "Pong" will be sent without having received anything, since we need to get the game started somehow.
+In addition, all 5 seconds a "Pong" will be sent without having received anything, since we need to get the game started somehow.

 ````
 void loop()